NikkelM/Hades-II-HadesBiomes/docs/knowledge.md

 For ID `547487`, change the `Name` property from `NPC_Cerberus_Field_01` to `ModsNikkelMHadesBiomes_NPC_Cerberus_Field_01`.

+#### D_MiniBoss03

+In this map, we need to change the name for the CrawlerMiniboss, as it is used in both Hades and Hades II.

+For ID `552394`, change the `Name` property from `CrawlerMiniBoss` to `HadesCrawlerMiniBoss`.

 #### E_Story01

 In this map, we need to change the name for the Persephone NPC, as it is used in both Hades and Hades II.